 The EU Carbon Emission Allowances (EUA) futures traded on the ICE closed at circa 27 EUR (or 33 USD) per tonne today.
 (The European carbon market is the world’s largest of its kind.)
 At 33 USD per tonne, the “value” of 400 billion t of carbon emissions is 13.2 trillion USD.

 To put it in context: The US government debt is 21 trillion USD.
 (You do the math to value the US carbon debt using a carbon price that reflects the “fundamentals”.)

-The EUA futures price is near the all-time high.
+The EUA futures price is near an all-time high.
 It should continue to increase as the EU each year reduces the emission allowances.
-However, the fact that the market price is still so low begs the question – is the market part of the solution or part of the problem?
+However, the fact that the market price is still so low begs the question – Is the market part of the solution or part of the problem?
 We will cover this in a future article.

 (Note that ton and tonne are not exactly the same, the EU measures CO2 in tonnes, the US in tons.)